niufir/lingtrain-aligner-cmd/README.md

 ## Process

-There are plenty of obstacles during the alignment process:

-- The translator could translate several sentences as one.
-- The translator could translate one sentence as many.
-- There are some service marks in the text
-    - Page numbers
-    - Chapters and other section headings
-    - Author and title information
-    - Notes

 While service marks can be handled manually (the tool helps to detect them), the translation conflicts should be handled more carefully.

 Lingtrain Aligner tool will do almost all alignment work for you.
 It matches the sentence pairs automatically using the multilingual machine learning models.
 Then it searches for the alignment conflicts and resolves them.
-As output you will have the parallel corpora either as two distinct plain text files or as the merged corpora in widely used TMX format.

 ### Supported languages and models